 Then there’s a more fun way to use mango butter on your skin, and that’s to mix it with other oils and botanicals that together will really give your skin the vitamins, antioxidants and nourishment it needs to be healthy.
 Customizing your beauty products is like cooking a meal the way you like it, using the ingredients you choose and tweaking it however you feel like it.

-Whipped Mango Butter Recipe – feels like a soft body mousse
+Mango Whipped Body Butter Recipe – feels like a soft body mousse

 Unlike other recipes we have where you weigh your ingredients, this one requires no scale and no weighing anything, just volume measurements.